confluentinc/examples/ccloud/docs/beginner-cloud.rst

       ccloud kafka cluster use lkc-x6m01

-#.
-Verify you see a message similar to:
+   You should see a message similar to:

    .. code-block:: text

        Set Kafka cluster "lkc-x6m01" as the active cluster for environment "env-5qz2".

 Create a new API key/secret pair for user and specify it as the default